 Firepot not lighting

 After you’ve gotten the pellets moving, the next challenge is the fire in the firepot not lighting up.
 There are three possible explanations for this.
-It’s possible that the firepot isn’t getting enough pellets to burn, but we’ve already addressed that issue, so we’ll move on to the next.
+First, it’s possible that the firepot isn’t getting enough pellets to burn, but we’ve already addressed that issue, so we’ll move on to the next.
 It could also be that the igniter or hot rod may be faulty.

 An extensive buildup of ash, which requires regular cleaning, could also cause the fire not to start.

-Secondly, it’s possible that the controller isn’t providing enough power to the fan for it to work correctly.
+Secondly, it’s possible that the controller isn’t providing enough power to the fan to work correctly.
 As previously said, electricity or power is an important component of the Traeger Grill, and the fan will not run if the orange cables are not powered.

-The auger is usually to blame when you hear a clicking sound coming from the grill.
+The auger is usually to blame when you hear a clicking sound from the grill.
 This device is in charge of feeding pellets into the firebox.
 Therefore, it’s an important component.
 The grill will not heat up properly if the Traeger auger is not turning.

 A clicking auger could indicate a twisted or bent auger screw.
 Remove the auger and roll it on a flat surface to see if it’s working.
 It’s in good shape if it moves smoothly.
 It must be replaced if this is not the case.